FastPathNFV/BESS-FastPath/README.md

 # BESS-FastPath
-BESS-FastPath is a BESS system integrated with FastPath, which could be built and used as original [BESS](https://github.com/NetSys/bess) system.
+BESS-FastPath is a [BESS](https://github.com/NetSys/bess) system integrated with FastPath.
 BESS-FastPath do not change the commands in bessctl and formats in bess files, original BESS users could use this system as usual.
-First users could also run NFs easliy with following actions(mainliy copied from original page [Build and Install BESS](https://github.com/NetSys/bess/wiki/Build-and-Install-BESS))
+Users could also run NFs easliy with following actions(mainliy copied from original page [Build and Install BESS](https://github.com/NetSys/bess/wiki/Build-and-Install-BESS))
 ## Usage
 ### Host configuration
 BESS runs best under Ubuntu 16.04 LTS with Linux kernel 4.4.0 x86_64.
 It's easiest to start with a fresh install of the operating system.